 [Regulation 17A inserted in Gazette 22 Feb 2013 p.
 1022.]

 17B.
-Recording participation in contests outside the State
+Recording participation in contests outside State

 A person registered as a contestant under section 15 of the Act who participates as a contestant in a contest outside the State must ensure that the information prescribed under regulation 17A is entered in his or her contestant record book.